-66. The recommendations included in this Staff Report relate to the Inclusive Community, Responsible Spending, and Well Planned Transportation pillars of the 2014-2018 Strategic Plan:
+59. The recommendations included in this Staff Report relate to the Inclusive Community, Responsible Spending, and Well Planned Transportation pillars of the 2014-2018 Strategic Plan:

-Pillar Goal How It's Achieved Inclusive Community Encourage affordable housing The proposal includes a number of more compact, more affordable housing options such as small-lot singles, semi-detached dwellings and back-to-back street townhouse units.
-Inclusive Community Support diverse and safe neighbourhoods The proposal includes diverse housing types from single detached housing to more compact semi-detached dwellings and townhouses, with street oriented massing to keep eyes on the streets.
+Pillar Goal How It's Achieved Inclusive Community Encourage affordable housing The proposal includes a number of more compact, more affordable housing options such as small-lot singles, townhouse units and multi- unit apartment buildings in mixed-use zones.
+Inclusive Community Support diverse and safe neighbourhoods The proposal includes diverse housing types from single detached housing to more compact townhouses and apartment units, with street oriented massing to keep eyes on the streets.
 Responsible Spending Build a community that respects both current and future taxpayers The proposal is built on the principle that growth pays for growth, to the greatest extent possible.
 Well Planned Transportation Improve options to get around The proposal is built on a grid system with sidewalks allowing for active transportation and choice in routes.